open-contracting/standard/standard/docs/en/implementation/amendments.md

    :header-rows: 1
 ```

-This can be modelled as the releases shown below.
+This can be modelled as the separate releases in OCDS as shown below.
 The original `contract` release includes all the fields from the first entry in the contract notices table.
 A `contractAmendment` release is built for each contract amendment identified in the table (by verifying that the `amendmentId` column in the contract notices table is not empty).

 ```eval_rst